Are you “of a certain age” and have you wondered,

 No matter the condition of your voice, you can always improve.
 You might currently sing regularly and your voice is decent; you might currently sing solos with your church choir or other ensemble; you might have vocal damage from health issues, misuse, or yelling a lot; or you might have a raspy voice you believe is unpleasant due to smoking or other abuse of your vocal tract.

-No matter your goals, whether humble or grand, you can move forward with working on your own instrument, to make it the best it can be.
+No matter your goals, whether humble or grand, you can move forward, working on your own instrument to make it the best it can be.